ppericard/virtual-life-ai/ROADMAP.md

 - Test performance under various loads
 - Verify deterministic behavior with fixed random seeds

-### Scientific Validation

-- Implement benchmark simulations with known solutions
-- Compare results with theoretical predictions where possible
-- Validate emergent behaviors against established models
-- Perform sensitivity analysis for key parameters

-## Documentation Requirements

-### Code Documentation

-- Google-style docstrings for all public APIs
-- Architecture diagrams for major components
-- Algorithm descriptions for non-trivial implementations
-- Performance characteristics and constraints

-### User Documentation

-- Installation and setup guide
-- Tutorial for creating simple simulations
-- Configuration reference
+### Web Interface Testing

-- API reference for extending the system
+- Test API endpoints
-- Examples of common scenarios

-### Scientific Documentation

-- Description of implemented models and their limitations
-- Validation methodology and results
-- Guidelines for interpreting simulation results
-- References to relevant literature

-## Future Extensions

-### Additional Simulation Features

-- 3D spatial environment
-- Advanced sensory systems
-- Neural network-based entity decision making
-- Social structures and communication
+- Verify WebSocket communication
-- Advanced genetic algorithms

-### Enhanced Visualization

-- Virtual reality visualization
-- Interactive entity inspection
-- Real-time parameter adjustment
-- Cinematic rendering for demonstrations

-### Cloud Integration

-- Distributed simulation processing
-- Shared simulation repository
+- Test browser compatibility
-- Collaborative simulation design
+- Validate responsive design
-- Public API for external applications

-### Mobile Applications

-- Simulation viewer for Android/iOS
-- Simple simulation setup and control
-- Notification for interesting emergent events
-- Offline simulation running
+- Test user interactions

 ## Conclusion

 VirtualLife aims to create a flexible, extensible platform for artificial life simulation with a focus on emergent behaviors.
-By following this roadmap, the project will evolve from a simple cellular automaton to a sophisticated ecosystem simulation capable of modeling complex interactions and evolutionary processes.
+By following this roadmap, the project will evolve from a simple predator-prey ecosystem to a sophisticated ecosystem simulation capable of modeling complex interactions and evolutionary processes.

-The modular design will allow for continuous improvement and extension, while the emphasis on analysis and visualization will make the platform valuable for both educational and research purposes.
+The web-based interface will make the platform accessible to a wide audience, while the modular design will allow for continuous improvement and extension.
+The emphasis on analysis and visualization will make the platform valuable for both educational and research purposes.